 There are a few things you may want to consider when choosing your theme for your church website.

 You want something that reflects the vision and values of your church.
 You don’t want to give one impression online and another in person.
 Make sure the theme can customize colors, fonts, background, etc. Make sure that your theme has responsive design.
 That means that your website will resize itself based on the screen size of the device that is accessing your website.
 This is hugely important since many people use mobile phones and tablets to search online for something.
 This includes searching for your website.

 The primary WordPress website can create pages like a ministries page, beliefs page, service times page.
 It also can create blog posts like the pastor’s thoughts on his upcoming message; youth ministry reports etc. It also can create picture galleries.

 What you want to look for in a theme is customization.
 Does it allow you to have great sermon pages, a great upcoming event page, and features for your church staff, etc.?
 These are the things you want to look for.

 Avoid Proprietary Themes

 What that means is that you should think twice if the theme has features that can only be used as long as you use that theme.
 What happens if you build your church website with that theme, then at a later date you want to upgrade or switch to a different theme?
-If everything is based on a feature that only works with that theme, then everything you have done in the past will either be lost, or have to be converted to another format in order to work.
+If everything is based on a feature that only works with that theme, then everything you have done in the past will either be lost or have to be converted to another format to work.

-You don't want to be locked in to having to always use that theme.
+You don’t want to be locked into always having to use that theme.
 You will want flexibility.